What is Form I-407?

 The Purpose of USCIS Form I-407

-The Form I-407 is used to formally abandon legal permanent resident status.
-The form is not a tax form, but is rather an immigration form published by the USCIS (United States Citizenship and Immigration Service).
+Form I-407 is used to formally abandon legal permanent resident status.
+The form is not a tax form, but rather it is an immigration form published by the USCIS (United States Citizenship and Immigration Service).

 As provided by USCIS:

 Form I-407, Record of Abandonment of Lawful Permanent Resident Status, is designed to provide a simple procedure to record an individual’s abandonment of status as a lawful permanent resident (LPR) of the United States.

 Use of Form I-407 also ensures that an individual abandoning his or her LPR status is informed of the right to a hearing before an immigration judge and that the individual has knowingly, willingly, and affirmatively waived that right.

 Explanation of the Purpose